 If you have been seen by the doctor in the past 6 months you may be eligible to request a repeat over the phone.
 We require 48 hours notice for a prescription – to be reviewed and authorised by your GP.
-The cost for a prescription is $20 – faxed to a pharmacy $25.
+The cost for a prescription for anyone over 18 years is $22 ($19.50 with a CSC).
+Patients aged 14-17 years pay $22 ($13.00 with a CSC), children under 14 are FREE.
 This cost increases if a prescription is required urgently on the same day.
 We encourage you to order your repeat medications several days before you run out.
 We also encourage payment of the account before the end of the month to avoid the $10 admin fee.

 How do I get my lab results?